Kalpana Chawla: Legacy

+In 2003, 74th Street in Queens, New York City, was named "Kalpana Chawla Way" after her.
+Another street, Kalpana Chawla Street, was also named after her, located in Coimbatore, Tamil Nadu, India.
+The following year, NASA named a supercomputer after her, Kalpana.
+Also in 2004, the Indian Institute of Technology, Kharagpur, named the Kalpana Chawla Space Technology Cell after her.
 Seven peaks in the Columbia Hills on Mars were named after the Columbia astronauts on February 2, 2004, with one of them being named after Chawla.
 Two days later, on February 4, Chawla was posthumously awarded the Congressional Space Medal of Honor by President George W. Bush.
 She was also awarded the NASA Space Flight Medal and the NASA Distinguished Service Medal.
 In March, the Government of Karnataka instituted the "Kalpana Chawla Award" to recognize young female scientists.
-Then, in September, UTA, where Chawla obtained her MSc in 1984, opened "Kalpana Chawla Hall," also known as "KC Hall".
-Chawla's father was present for the hall's dedication.
+Then, in September, UTA, where Chawla obtained her MSc in 1984, opened "Kalpana Chawla Hall", also called "KC Hall".
 The lunar crater "Chawla" was named after her in 2006.
 The Kalpana Chawla Planetarium in Haryana was also dedicated to her in 2007.
 Novelist Peter David named a shuttlecraft, the Chawla, after her in his 2007 Star Trek novel, Star Trek: The Next Generation: Before Dishonor.

 In 2010, a memorial display was dedicated to Chawla in UTA's Nedderman Hall.
+That same year, the Kalpana Chawla ISU Scholarship was founded to support Indian women in space education.
+In 2011, Chalwa's husband published a biography on her titled The Edge of Time.
 In 2017, the Kalpana Chawla Government Medical College was established in Karnal.
-Then, in 2020, she became the focus of the second season of the National Geographic documentary series Mega Icons alongside musician A. R. Rahman, actress Deepika Padukone, and industrialist Ratan Tata.
+Then, in 2020, she became the focus of the second season of the National Geographic India documentary series Mega Icons alongside musician A. R. Rahman, actress Deepika Padukone, and industrialist Ratan Tata.
 The fourteenth contracted Northrop Grumman Cygnus spacecraft mission, which was launched in October 2020 to deliver supplies to the International Space Station, was named the S.S.
 Kalpana Chawla in her honor.
-A fictionalized version of Chawla appears in the 2023 movie A Million Miles Away, where she is played by actress Sarayu Blue.
+On April 1, 2022, a satellite nicknamed after Chawla was launched into space: ÑuSat 24, COSPAR 2022-033X.
+Finally, a fictionalized version of Chawla appears in the 2023 movie A Million Miles Away, where she is played by actress Sarayu Blue.